HorizenOfficial/evm-documentation/docs/05-staking/03-how_to_stake_on_eon.md

 ---

 # How to Stake on EON
 A forger is required to run a node.
-See [How to Locally Build and Deploy and Develop and Deploy a Smart Contract](../04-develop_and_deploy_smart_contracts/04-local_build_and_deploy.md) for information on creating and running a node.
+See [How to Locally Build and Deploy](../04-develop_and_deploy_smart_contracts/04-local_build_and_deploy.md) for information on creating and running a node.
 The following steps require some basic general knowledge; a web application for staking is under construction and will be made available soon.

 #### Create Forger Keys